schierlm/oberon-risc-emu-enhanced/README.md

 - 4-bit and 8-bit color modes, with dynamic and seamless resizing
 - HostFS Filesystem
 - Host Transfer support
+- Debug Console support (a bit more convenient than 8 LEDs for kernel debugging)

 ## Description from the original README